-If the assigned contractor can complete these repairs, an estimate for additional materials and services will be provided for your approval and the appropriate adjustments to the installation schedule will be made.
-If the assigned installer cannot complete the repairs you will need to hire another contractor to complete the repairs before the installation project can continue.
+If the assigned installer can complete these repairs, an estimate for additional materials and services will be provided for your approval and the appropriate adjustments to the installation schedule will be made.
+If the assigned installer cannot complete the repairs you will need to hire another installer to complete the repairs before the installation project can continue.

 Communication & Patience